 '''

 A master file entry for entry already exists.

+'''
-Either you edited a master file and in doing so duplicated an entry in it, or you

-duplicated an entire master file.
-Make sure /usr/etc/master.d contains only the

-original, unchanged master files that you received with your software.
+Either you edited a master file and in doing so duplicated an entry in it, or you duplicated an entire master file.
+Make sure /usr/etc/master.d contains only the original, unchanged master files that you received with your software.

+'''

-Cannot open the master file [master file name].
+Cannot open the master file [master_file_name].
 Cannot open master file directory.

+'''

 Cannot open a file or directory.
-Make sure the master file is in the proper

-directory and that it is named correctly.
+Make sure the master file is in the proper directory and that it is named correctly.

+'''

-No section definition found in master file [master file name].
+No section definition found in master file [master_file_name].
 This file will be ignored.

+'''

 The file in the master directory is not a legal master file.

+'''

-Unknown Keyword: [keyword name]
+Unknown Keyword: [keyword_name]

-Unknown Device Flag: [device flag]
+Unknown Device Flag: [device_flag]

 Unknown Flag: [flag]

+'''
-There may be incorrect information in your system file, such as a misspelled

-device name.
-Check that entries in your system file match those in your
+There may be incorrect information in your system file, such as a misspelled device name.
+Check that entries in your system file match those in your master file.

-master file.
 Keyword errors pertain to the system file.
-Device flag and flag

-errors pertain to the master file.
+Device flag and flag errors pertain to the master file.

+'''

 Cannot Allocate Space.

 Allocate device entry: Out of memory.

 Allocate stream entry: Out of memory.

 Allocate protocol entry: Out of memory.

 Cannot allocate an alias structure.

 Cannot allocate a keyword structure.

 Error allocating Configured Device entry: Out of memory.

+'''

 Cannot allocate space for internal structures.
-This is the result of an error

-returned from malloc(3C).
+This is the result of an error returned from malloc(3C).
 This is related to user logical address space.
-Check

-the master file directory for duplicate files.
+Check the master file directory for duplicate files.

+'''

 Illegal Master file line: [line]

 Illegal protocol number: [protocol number]

 Illegal Domain number: [domain number]

-'''

-'''
+Illegal Socket number: [socket number]

 Illegal Device Code: [device code]

 No value associated with the keyword: [keyword_name].
-Keyword

-will be ignored.
+Keyword will be ignored.

 '''